-In addition, the New Jersey Board of Public Utilities (NJBPU) reminds the public that electric utilities are prohibited from disconnecting service during periods of excessive heat to eligible residential customers.
-If the forecasted temperature for any time during a 48 hour period is 95 degrees Fahrenheit or higher, then residential customers protected under the Winter Termination Program (WTP) shall not have their electric service shut off.
+In addition, the New Jersey Board of Public Utilities reminds the public that electric utilities are prohibited from disconnecting service during periods of excessive heat to eligible residential customers.
+If the forecasted temperature for any time during a 48-hour period is 95 degrees Fahrenheit or higher, then residential customers protected under the Winter Termination Program (WTP) shall not have their electric service shut off.

 People who are having difficulties with their electric bills should contact their electric company as soon as possible to make payment arrangements.
-In addition, a number of energy assistance programs may still have funding available.
-For more information please call 2-1-1 or go to the NJBPU website.
+In addition, a number of utility assistance programs may still have funding available.
+Find more information online or call 2-1-1.

 If you have elderly relatives or neighbors, you can help them protect themselves from heat-related stress: